-- [3] The only issue to be decided is the quantum for general damages. - [4] There is agreement that the plaintiff sustained the following injuries: - 4.1 an open fracture of the right forearm (radius and ulna); - 4.2 an interphalangal joint dislocation of the right thumb; - 4.3 fractures of thoracic vertebrae (T8 and T9); - 4.4 injury to the right clavicle; - 4.5 blunt chest trauma; and - 4.5 fracture to the left scaphoid. - [5] There is no dispute that, as concluded by the medical experts (orthopaedic surgeons) that the plaintiff has suffered a serious injury under the narrative test. - [6] The parties have agreed that the only evidence to be led will be that of the plaintiff with regard to him taking his ARVs after he was diagnosed as being HIV positive.
-There is agreement that reference will be made to the joint minutes of the occupational therapists, orthopaedic surgeons and industrial psychologists. - [7] The plaintiff testified that he only became aware of his HIV status in November 2017.
-It appears that despite the diagnosis and being advised by Dr L Hartley, the medical examiner, to start taking ARVs, the plaintiff did not.
-In his evidence the plaintiff testified that he commenced with antiretroviral treatment from 22 November 2017 and continues to do so. - [8] It is not in dispute that due to the orthopaedic injuries the plaintiff sustained, he suffers from the following: - 8.1 he has a painful right hand and wrist aggravated by certain activities.For instance he is no longer able to use his previously dominant right
+- [3] The only issue to be decided Is the quantum for general damages. - [4] There is agreement that the plaintiff sustained the following injuries. - 4.1 an open fracture of the right forearm (radius and ulna): - 4.2 an interphalangal joint dislocation of the right thumb: - 4.3 fractures of thoracic vertebrae (T8 and T9); - 4.4 injury to the right clavicle; - 4.5 blunt chest trauma; and - 4.5 fracture to the left scaphoid. - [5] There is no dispute that, as concluded by the medical experts (orthopaedic surgeons) that the plaintiff has suffered a serious injury under the narrative test. - [6] The parties have agreed that the only evidence to be led will be that of the plaintiff with regard to him taking his ARVs after he was diagnosed as being HIV positive.
+There is agreement that reference will be made to the Joint minutes of the occupational therapists, orthopaedic surgeons and Industrial psychologists. - [7] The plaintiff testified that he only became aware of his HIV status in November 2017 It appears that despite the diagnosis and being advised by Dr L Hartley, the medical examiner, to start taking ARVs.
+The plaintiff did not.
+In his evidence the plaintiff testified that he commenced with anti-retroviral treatment from 22 November 2017 and continues to do so. - [8] It is not in dispute that due to the orthopaedic injuries the plaintiff sustained, he suffers from the following.